Questions? CALL: (919) 805-3020

 Recognizing the Legal Avenues that Toxic Individuals Abuse

-• Discrimination, retaliation, and whistleblower protections
+• Discrimination, retaliation and whistleblower protections under state and federal law

 • Arbitration and personnel review boards

-Confronting Toxic Officers
+Confronting Toxic Behavior

-• Separation agreements and toxic officers
+• Separation agreements and toxic employees

 Developing Organizational Performance Leadership